 There are a few options to help soften the blow of an actual cash value claim check.
-Gap insurance or a new car insurance endorsement will help ensure you have enough money to put a new car in the garage if your ride ends up totaled.
+Gap insurance or a new car insurance endorsement will help ensure you have enough money to put a new car in the garage if your ride is totaled.

 Gap insurance can help you cover the gap between your vehicle’s actual cash value and the outstanding balance on your loan or lease.
 Gap insurance tends to be very affordable for the coverage it provides.
 According to the Insurance Information Institute, you can expect to pay around $20 a year for this coverage.

 Read more about the cost of gap insurance — how much can you expect to pay?

 New car replacement coverage is only available for people driving new vehicles.
 If you fall into that category, you will need to decide if the additional premium is worth it to cover the risk of you totaling your vehicle.

 While the cost for this coverage will vary depending on your insurer, generally expect to spend about five percent more than you would on a normal auto insurance policy.